 What is U.S. dairy’s carbon intensity?

-The U.S. dairy industry has set a goal to achieve GHG neutrality by 2050, meaning milk production in the U.S. would produce no additional warming to the planet by 2050.
-This would be achieved through a combination of reducing emissions and removing CO2 from the atmosphere through carbon sequestration.
+The U.S. dairy industry has set a goal to achieve GHG neutrality by 2050, meaning all GHGs emitted during milk production in the U.S. would be balanced through a combination of reducing emissions and removing CO2 from the atmosphere through carbon sequestration.

 While this goal is significant and marks a major step for the industry, it is challenging to fully comprehend without considering the current climate impact of milk production.
 Research conducted by the American Dairy Science Association calculated the average carbon intensity of U.S. milk in 2020 at 1.3 kilograms CO2e per kilogram milk, when only including emissions from activities at the farm level.
 Applying this carbon intensity to the estimated 100 billion kilograms of total milk produced in 2020 comes out to just over 130 million metric tons of CO2e emitted by the dairy sector.
 Figure 1 breaks down where these emissions came from.